 TCM: Why is Four Wheel Campers changing to a digital furnace thermostat for 2015?

 Tom: We have had a lot of customer requests for a digital thermostat for more effective and efficient heating.
 We have used the typical analog thermostat since we started installing furnaces decades ago.
-The new digital thermostat gives the user a more even heating curve, which translates into better comfort of our owners.
+The new digital thermostat gives the user a more even heating curve, which translates into better comfort for our owners.

 Above: The positive latch door catch